murilopolese/murilopolese/content/blog/2021-10-02-printing-at-tau.md

 ![Printing at Tau](./printing_at_tau_01.jpeg)

-Around May this year I was [looking into making a new round of research, exploration and development around drawing machines](https://forum.blivande.com/t/printing-at-taus-artist-in-residency-room/2428).
-I would usually do this at home but this time it was so obvious I should make it at [Blivande](https://www.blivande.com/)!
+Earlier this year I was [looking into making a new round of research, exploration and development around drawing machines](https://forum.blivande.com/t/printing-at-taus-artist-in-residency-room/2428).
+I would usually do this at home but this time it was very obvious I should make it at [Blivande](https://www.blivande.com/)!

-It was a very experimental, collaborative, kids friendly and welcoming process.
-Some people showed up, many interesting conversations happened and a few workshop moments!
-I took time to watch, listen and *feel* the movements.
+I rented a room in the heart of the Tau Studio (the house's makerspace) and I conducted a very experimental, collaborative, kids friendly and welcoming process.
+Some people showed up, many interesting conversations happened and we had a few workshop moments!
+In the end it was all about taking time to watch, listen and *feel* the **relationship** between hand and machine.

 I had a 4 week plan: